-In Component I, students develop work based on an idea, issue, concept or theme leading to a finished outcome or a series of related finished outcomes.
-Practical elements should make connections with some aspect of contemporary or past practice of artists, designers, photographers or craftspeople and include written work of no less than 1000 and no more than 3000 words which supports the practical work.
-In Component 2, students respond to a stimulus, provided by AQA, to produce work which provides evidence of their ability to work independently within specified time constraints, developing a personal and meaningful response which addresses all the assessment objectives and leads to a finished outcome or a series of related finished outcomes.
+- In Component I, students develop work based on an idea, issue, concept or theme leading to a finished outcome or a series of related finished outcomes.
+Practical elements should make connections with some aspect of contemporary or past practice of artists, designers, photographers or craftspeople and include written work of no less than 1000 and no more than 3000 words which supports the practical work. - In Component 2, students respond to a stimulus, provided by AQA, to produce work which provides evidence of their ability to work independently within specified time constraints, developing a personal and meaningful response which addresses all the assessment objectives and leads to a finished outcome or a series of related finished outcomes.

-$\label{lem:concepts} \mbox{Unit 1: Portfolio of work--developing skills, techniques and understanding.
-Exploring ideas and concepts.}$

-Developing self directed responses to themes and concepts

-Unit 2: Developing a personal theme (Year 13)

-Unit 3: Exam paper - 15 hours exam (Year 13)
+- Unit I: Portfolio of work - developing skills, techniques and understanding.
+Exploring ideas and concepts developing self-directed responses to themes and concepts. - Unit 2: Developing a personal theme (Year 13) - o Includes 1000 to 3000 word written element - Unit 3: Exam paper 15 hours exam (Year 13)

 The capacity for thinking creatively, innovatively, analytically, logically and critically.
-The willingness to take and explore ideas and concepts creatively.
+The willingness to take a risk and explore ideas and concepts creatively.
 To have an open mind to new experiences.
 To be driven and willing to work beyond the lesson is a necessity.

 The fine art course is aimed at students who have an interest in art in its various forms.
 It is designed for students who wish to develop skills, explore ideas and concepts and develop personal responses to themes.

 "C" grade at GCSE is a minimum requirement although students who have not taken GCSE may wish to talk to art staff about the possibilities available to them.

 There are many opportunities open to students studying Art and Design and no one list can be really complete.
 Students can continue onto the Isle of Man College Foundation Diploma in Art and Design, or may wish to explore arts based courses at University directly.

-Previous students have gone on to study Fashion, illustration, design based courses, fine art, photography, art history, sculpture and ceramics, 3d sculpture and jewellery design.
+Previous students have gone on to study Fashion, illustration, design based courses, fine art, photography, art history, computer animation, sculpture and ceramics, 3d and jewelry design.
 It is looked favourably on when applying for architecture.